fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Invokers.md

     invokers: {
         // Creates a function on the component
         // referred to by name 'sayHello'
         sayHello: {
-            // Configures this invoker to use the console object
-            // The value of "this" should be a variable name
+            // The value of "funcName" is the full name of
-            // referring to an existing object ("this" must be a
-            // quoted string when used as a key, since it is a
-            // reserved keyword in Javascript)
-            //
-            // On the framework implentation side, the invoker uses
-            // Function.prototype.apply(), hence the use of "this"
-            // to refer to the object the function is intended to
-            // be called on (the "console" object in this case)
-            //
-            // see  [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply] for more about the "this" concept
-            // in Javascript
-            "this": "console",
-            // Configures this invoker to use the log function of the console
-            // object
+            // a free function
-            method: "log",
+            funcName: "fluidTutorial.helloWorld.consoleHello",
-            // Configures the arguments to pass to the method
+            // Configures the arguments to pass to the function
             args: ["Hello, World!"]
         }
     }
 });

+// Now we define the function to be called by the invoker;
+// notice how it shares the same namespace (this is not a
+// requirement, but it is recommended practice). fluidTutorial.helloWorld.consoleHello = function (message) {
+    console.log(message);
+};

 ```

 Now at the console we can create an instance of the component and call the invoker as a function to say hello: